Discours sur les passions de l'amour: A text probably written after Blaise Pascal death

 Certain expressions also suggest that the Discourse was written after 1662.
-The use of "l'on" rather than "on", which was discouraged by the Académie in the seventeenth century until around 1688, when Furetière died, is a formulation frequently found in La Bruyère's Caractères, whose fifth edition, published in 1690, has similarities with the Discours which suggest that the two texts were written at the same time.
+The use of "l'on rather than "on, which was discouraged by the in the seventeenth century until around 1688, when Furetière died, is a formulation frequently found in La Bruyère's Caractères, whose fifth edition, published in 1690, has similarities with the Discours which suggest that the two texts were written at the same time.

 The Discourse also deals with a conception of "love-passion" after Pascal's death, unlike that found in Descartes, where "love-passion", if it exists at all, is defeated by reason.
 This conception is also found in Racine, Madame de Lafayette and Guilleragues.
-Malebranche's influence is more obvious than Descartes', particularly when he speaks of passions "occasioned by the body", whereas Descartes said they were "caused".
+Malebranche's influence is more obvious than Descartes's, particularly when he speaks of passions "occasioned by the body", whereas Descartes said they were "caused".
 Similarly, the idea of the mind as a container, and the fact of speaking of "capacity", as in the maxim "the heart of man is so great that small things float in its capacity", are among the undeniable borrowings from the Search for Truth, a work published in 1674.